 Before the day of your surgery, your physician will perform an exam and will obtain current imaging of the spinal column.
 You will discuss any recent illnesses and talk about any allergies you may have.

-Do not forget to bring with you a list of the medications you are currently taking and discuss with your doctor in the weeks before surgery if you are taking blood thinners or aspirin for directive, as you will need to stop taking these before the surgery.
-Do not eat or drinking anything up to 8 hours before surgery.
+Do not forget to bring with you a list of the medications you are currently taking and discuss with your doctor in the weeks before surgery if you are taking blood thinners or aspirin for a directive, as you will need to stop taking these before the surgery.
+Do not eat or drink anything up to 8 hours before surgery.